In the

 A rustle in the shadows move.

-Ishkiin stirs live embers for light.
+Ishkiin stirs live

 To the willow a raven clings.